ixpantia/faucet/docs/en/options.md

 Runs the server as a Quarto Shiny app.
 The default strategy is `ip-hash`.
 Requires the `--qmd` option to specify the Quarto document.

+#### FastAPI

+Runs the server as a FastAPI application.
+The default strategy is `round-robin`.
+This requires `uv` to be installed.
+Faucet will look for a `main.py` file in the specified directory and serve it.

 ### Directory (Working directory)